OpenNTF/p2-layout-provider/README.md

 </project>
 ```

+### Dependency Handling

+When generating Poms for the p2 artifacts, this provider created `<dependency>` entries for bundles referenced in `Require-Bundle` headers that are contained within the same repository, as well as for embedded Jars within the same bundle.

 ### Embedded Jars

-To access a Jar embedded inside an OSGi artifact, use the embedded Jar's base name as a classifier:
+To access a Jar embedded inside an OSGi artifact directly, use the embedded Jar's base name as a classifier:

 ```xml
 <dependency>